The Developer’s Edge: How To Become A Senior Developer

 Because although frameworks and technologies change, the main principles in computer science (mostly) stay the same.

-By understanding these higher level topics, you are once again able to see that most software problems and good practices are generally constant throughout different languages and time.
+By understanding these higher level topics and fundamentals, you are able to see that most software problems and good practices are generally constant throughout different languages and time.

 This book by Rob Conery and this course are probably the best resources I have found to level up your skills in this.